-- Sales Revenue – Money earned when your company sells goods or services
+- Sales revenue – Total sales earned when your company sells goods or services.

-- Gains – Profits made from the sale of company assets, like equipment, property, etc.
+- Gains – Profits made from the sales of the company’s assets, like equipment, property, etc.

 Next, assemble a list of the funds that flowed out of your business during the time period featured in the report.
 The transactions list in your accounting software or checkbook ledger should contain these details.
 Alternatively, you can review your bank statement for the data you need.

 Group all expenses incurred into categories, such as: